Tugcga/Path-Finder/python/README.md

 Update RVO simulation.
 If ```move_agents = True``` then also change agent positions.
 The actual move shift values depends on agent speeds, calculated velocities and time between current call and previous ```update()``` or ```update_time()``` methods.

 ```
-pathfinder.search_path(start: Tuple[float, float, float], finish: Tuple[float, float, float])
+pathfinder.search_path(start: Tuple[float, float, float], finish: Tuple[float, float, float], length_limit_coefficient: Optional[float] = None)
 ```

 Return shortest path between start and finish point in the navigation mesh.
 If navigation mesh is not defined, then return the straight segment between start and finish positions.
+Parameter ```length_limit_coefficient``` should be used to more accurate result of the shortest path.
+In some cases the shortest path in the graph does not lead to the shortest path in the navmesh (because different sizes of polygons).
+In this case it's possible to define ```length_limit_coefficient``` parameter.
+In this case the algorithm will search all paths between input points with length in the interval from minimal length to multiplied length.
+This parameter should be used very carefully because in large navmeshes in can leads to the combinatorial explosion.

 ```
 pathfinder.sample(point: Tuple[float, float, float], is_slow: bool = False)